 What is Student Loan Forgiveness?

-Student loan forgiveness is a debt relief offered to students with federal loan debts.
+Student loan forgiveness is debt relief offered to students with federal loan debts.
 It offers relief from the obligation to repay part or all of the federal direct loan.

-With over 44 million Americans holding over $1.6 trillion in student debt, the thought of getting student loans canceled, forgiven, or discharged is a dream come true for most Americans.
+With over 44 million Americans holding over $1.6 trillion in student debt, the thought of getting student loans canceled, forgiven, or discharged is a dream come true for some Americans.
 Once a loan is forgiven, it means that a person is no longer required to make principal and interest repayments to the federal debt.

 However, not all student loans meet the requirements for forgiveness.
 Usually, the federal government may cancel part or all of a student loan under certain circumstances, such as performing military service, doing voluntary work, etc.

-In other cases, the federal government may cancel a student debt due to circumstances beyond the borrower’s control, such as a borrower’s permanent disability, death of a borrower, falsification of loan qualifications, and closure of school during school session.
+In other cases, the federal government may cancel a student debt due to circumstances beyond the borrower’s control, such as a borrower’s permanent disability, death of a borrower, falsification of loan qualifications, and closure of school during a school session.

 - Student loan forgiveness is a program that offers relief from the obligation to repay part or all of the federal student loan.